google/fscrypt/README.md

 fscrypt metadata change-passphrase --protector=/:ID
 ```

-#### Directories using my login passphrase are not automatically unlocking.
+#### Directories using my login passphrase are not automatically unlocking

 First, directories won't unlock if your session starts without password
 authentication.
 The most common case of this is public-key ssh login.
 To